torrobinson/floatlabel.js/README.md

 | colorInactive | Color of the label when it is no longer active    |![color](http://www.torrobinson.com/files/image-sg1A2qEB2q.png)|

 <h4>Compatibility</h4>
-The plugin currently works on webkit browsers, especially though supporting the HTML5 "placeholder" attribute.
-IE 9 and below will have trouble with this.
+The plugin currently works on webkit browsers by default, and a fallback method to support the 'placeholder' attribute has been added to support older browsers (read: IE) which might not support placeholders.